-Foreign nationals who are residing in the U.S. and want to change, extend, initiate, or reinstate their nonimmigrant status in the U.S. without having to leave and apply for a new visa normally do so by filing Form I-539 with U.S. Citizenship and Immigration Services (USCIS).
+Foreign nationals who are residing in the U.S. and want to change, extend, initiate, or reinstate their nonimmigrant status without having to leave the country and apply for a new visa abroad normally do so by filing Form I-539 with U.S. Citizenship and Immigration Services (USCIS).
+As with most USCIS applications, there's a basic filing fee, plus additional fees for particular forms or situations.
+In addition, you might have to pay related costs, such as for an attorney, as discussed in this article.

 Moreover, as described below, USCIS requires additional fees of some applicants (usually in cases where you have to submit additional forms.)

-Some applicants do not have to pay a fee, and some can ask that the fees be waived.
+Some applicants do not have to pay a fee, however.
+Also, applicants who are low income can ask that the USCIS fees be waived.

-It is critically important that you use the most up-to-date I-539 form and pay the latest fee.
-If one or the other is incorrect, USCIS will reject the application, which could affect your status and ability to remain in the United States.
+It is critically important that you use the most up-to-date I-539 form and pay the latest USCIS filing fee.
+If one or the other is incorrect, USCIS will reject the application, which could affect your status and ability to remain legally in the United States.

-While most applicants filing Form I-539 will pay the regular amount ($370 plus $85 for biometrics per person in 2019), you will need to double-check the exact amount, depending on what you are requesting.
+While most applicants filing Form I-539 will pay the regular amount (the 2022 figure being $370 plus $85 for biometrics per person; unless you fall into the biometrics exception above), you will need to double-check the exact amount, depending on what immigration benefit you are requesting.
 You might also need to use different or supplemental USCIS forms.

 Where and how you'll pay your fees depends in part on your own choice, and on whether you'll file by mail or online.